Alan Titley

 Éamon Ó Cíosáin, Buried Alive: A Reply to The Death of the Irish Language [Hindley] (Dáil Uí Chadain 1991), pamphlet, observes that in a Books Ireland review Titley judges the assumptions about the oppression-free abandonment of Irish by its speakers to be a simplification, given the different social status of the two languages (p.12), but further cites Titley with Ó Drisceoil as claiming that Hindley’s methodology is impeccable. (p.14).

 Kevin Barry, review of The Dirty Dust [translation of Cré na Cille by Máirtín Ó Cadhain], in The Guardian (15 April 2015): ‘[...]
 Titley’s introduction provides context superbly and is notably feisty.
 He rages against the stage-Irishness of many translations that “make Irish speakers sound like peasants and idiots and simpletons”.
 He sounds instead a very fresh note - the talk in The Dirty Dust sounds like the talk of an Irish town now, and it is gloriously profane.
 Terms like “bonking”, “fuck me pink”, “scum bucket”, “slag bag”, “piss flaps” and “cunty gash” may not quite have been on the lips of Irish-speakers in Connemara in the 1940s but Titley’s rendition feels right, and that’s the best you can say of any translation. / So if you do find yourself some lost midnight in a graveyard in the west of Ireland, under a browsing moon, and if you think that beneath the breath of the wind you perceive voices, I believe they will sound very much like the voices in this book.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or as attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or as attached.)

 [ top ]